home | index | units | counting | geometry | algebra | trigonometry | calculus | functions

 Ramsey Theory

 In 1928, Frank Plumpton Ramsey (1903-1930) remarked that patterns are unavoidable in large enough structures.
 Although Ramsey only published an inconspicuous lemma in combinatorics about this (Ramsey's Theorem, 1930) this viewpoint has grown into an entire branch of mathematics, now called Ramsey Theory.
+The bigest breakthrough in basic Ramsey theory occurred in 2023:

 (2007-07-16) The Pigeonhole Principle (Dirichlet, 1834)